carlomartino/764541/README.md

 * Variables related to the structure of the Track, like Duration, Key, Mode, Time Signature and Loudness
 * Variables related to the production of the Track, like Danceability, Energy, Acoustic-ness, Instrumental-ness and Tempo
 * Variables related to the content of the Track, like Speechiness, Liveness, Valence and whether it contains Explicit lyrics
-* The Popularity of the track, our target, variable, with a value from 0 to 100
+* The Popularity of the track, our target variable, with a value from 0 to 100

 Here you can see a flowchart that graphically shows the steps we took to tackle the task:
 ![Flowchart](images/Flow.jpg)